Frequently Asked Questions

 Can I scan pages of a publication or document for research or private study?

-Scanning a printed article or an insubstantial part of a printed work may be acceptable as ‘fair dealing’ if, for example, the extract is scanned on to a personal computer for project or course work.
+Scanning a printed article or an insubstantial part of a printed work may be acceptable as ‘fair dealing’ if, for example, the extract is scanned on to a personal computer for a project or course work.
 However, there is no current blanket licence which specifically permits individuals to do this.
 For further guidelines on copying electronically see:

 Can I scan part of a book, journal or graphic image and place it on a website?